-Matthew Boaz Assistant Clinical Professor of Law, Director of the Immigrant Rights Clinic
+Matthew Boaz Acting Director of the Immigrant Rights Clinic and Professor of Practice

 Area of Expertise